BCATML's Annual Celebrating Languages Conference

 The Road Wasn't Always Smooth

 "Implementing any educational innovation requires navigating both technical and human challenges.
-Our journey taught us that success depends less on perfect technology and more on adaptive mindsets, continuous feedback, and unwavering commitment to student wellbeing."
+Our journey taught us that success depends less on perfect technology and more on adaptive mindsets."

 Initial Student Resistance

 "Will AI replace our teachers?"
-Many students initially viewed AI as a threat rather than a tool.
+Many students initially viewed AI as a threat.

 Connectivity Issues

-School WiFi struggled with simultaneous connections during peak usage times.
+School WiFi struggled with simultaneous connections during peak usage.

 Accent Recognition Challenges